-Dale L. Crawford is the Director of Conduit of the Steel Tube Institute.
-In this position, he is responsible for the activities, strategies and programs of the Steel Tube Institute’s Conduit Section, which consists of North America’s leading steel conduit manufacturers.
+Dale L. Crawford is the Executive Director and Director of Conduit of the Steel Tube Institute.
+Dale is responsible for the organization’s activities to promote the growth and competitiveness of steel pipe and tubular products throughout North America.
+In addition to these responsibilities, he is in charge of activities, strategies, and programs of the Steel Tube Institute’s Conduit Section, which consists of North America’s leading steel conduit manufacturers.

 Dale graduated with a B.S. in Business Administration from Weber State University and with an MBA from Utah State University.
-He has also completed additional graduate courses in marketing from the University of Cincinnati and professional coursework in Business Strategy from MIT’s Sloan School of Management.
-Dale is a Certified LEED Green Associate (LEED GA).
-He received his certification from the U.S. Green Building Council.
+He also completed additional graduate coursework in marketing from the University of Cincinnati, professional coursework in Business Strategy from MIT’s Sloan School of Management, and in Non-Profit Financial Stewardship from Harvard’s Kennedy School.
+Dale is a Certified LEED Green Associate (LEED GA) by the U.S. Green Building Council.

 Dale enjoys spending time with his wife and two children.
 He enjoys golfing, snowboarding, hiking the mountains and canyons of his home state of Utah, and working on home improvement projects.

-Stephanie received a dual Bachelor’s Degree in International Relations and Spanish, with a Certificate in Global Cultures, from the University of Wisconsin – Madison.
+Stephanie received a dual Bachelor’s Degree in International Relations and Spanish, with a Certificate in Global Cultures, from the University of Wisconsin – Madison, and attended the Universidad Complutense de Madrid, Spain.
 She graduated with a Master’s in Educational Leadership from San Diego State University.
+Stephanie enjoys volunteering at her neighborhood school.
 She is passionate about traveling the globe with her family and exploring the eclectic food scene in her hometown of Chicago.